Madeshvinayagam/Web-Final-Project/README.md

 Orders schema

-order_id : ObjectID
+orderId : ObjectID
-username : String(Foreign key)
+email : String(Foreign key)
-product_name : String
+productName : String
-total_amount : Number
+totalPrice : Number
-status : String ("Pending","completed" etc.)
+status : String ("On Process","Successful","Failed")

-Frontend Setup Basic structure set up for React components, including directories for components and services.
-State management planned to handle user sessions and cart data.

 Notes:- The project is set up using Git and GitHub for version control.
 Further development will include implementing user interfaces for product listings, shopping cart, and checkout.